Hanover Brush Removal Services

 - Coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources

-Hazardous vegetation like poison ivy, wild parsnip, and tick habitats require protective measures.
-For health concerns, contact:
+Hazardous vegetation like poison ivy, wild parsnip, and tick habitats are common—use protective clothing and consult the Board of Health for safety.

 Hanover Board of Health